salilab/rmf/README.md

 # RMF #

 The library provides support for the RMF file format for storing hierarchical molecular data (such as atomic or coarse grained representations of proteins), along with markup, including geometry and score data.

+Note the the repository has a subrepository so you must use `git pull --recursive` when updating and `git submodule init` after checking out.

 The library uses the [HDF5](http://www.hdf5.org) library or [Avro](http://avro.apache.org) library to manage the data on disk.
 Other backends (eg mmCIF) could be used, if desired.

 See